 The liquidity risk management process is supported through management and regulatory reporting.
-Both the Corporation's Treasury and Market and Liquidity Risk Management functions produce management reports using the outputs from the liquidity assessment, monitoring, and analysis, enabling oversight bodies to make informed decisions and support management of risk within risk appetite.
+Both the Corporation's Treasury and Market and Liquidity Risk Management functions produce management reports using the outputs from the liquidity assessment, monitoring, and analysis, enabling oversight bodies to make informed decisions and support management of liquidity risk within the approved risk appetite.
 Holistic liquidity metrics such as LCR and internal liquidity stress testing are actively monitored, along with a suite of more granular metrics that provide early warning indicators of changes in the risk profile.